 - when there is lots of joint soreness and muscle tension that has been around for a long time.
 It this case, the splint treatment should preceed any definitive DNA therapy.

-DNA Therapy is a superior treatment in most other situations except when there are many missing teeth.
+in most other situations except when there are many missing teeth.
 Growing bone (what the treatment does) is stimulated by putting small amounts or pressure on teeth and the jaw bones.
 Without teeth, it becomes very difficult to put pressure on teeth to grow bone.
-Other appliance do exist such as the ALF appliance and the Homeoblock appliance (both examples of dental orthopedic appliances.
+Other appliance do exist such as the ALF appliance and the Homeoblock appliance (both examples of dental orthopedic appliances).

 Much of bone growth during DNA therapy is grown at the connections between the right and left palatal bones.
 If bridges span around the front teeth, it is impossible to put pressure in the right direction to get the jaws to grow properly.
 It cases were there are bridged teeth, sometimes the bridges can be sectioned and later re-done or replaced with implants when corrective temporomandibular treatment is complete.

-- The splint appliance is worn as directed and indefinitely forever.
+- The splint appliance is worn as directed and indefinitely at night time, forever.

-- If the goal is to stay out of pain and not correct the underlying cause of the problem.
+- If the goal is to stay out of pain, manage tmj symptoms, and not necessarily correct the underlying cause of the problem.

 Night Guards are the least expensive treatment but only prevent wear by placing a protective plastic barrier to reduce direct wear on the teeth during clenching episodes during sleep.
 There are many different kinds of tooth wear but most of the time, the primary cause is bruxism during sleep cause by UARS or upper airway restriction syndrome.